Potential Health Benefits of Desiccated Coconut

 Desiccated coconut is a rich source of lauric acid, a medium-chain fatty acid that has been shown to have antimicrobial properties.

-Once ingested, lauric acid is converted into monolaurin, a compound that has been found to be effective against a variety of pathogens, including viruses, bacteria, and fungi.
+Once ingested, lauric acid is converted into monolaurin, a compound that is effective against a variety of pathogens, including viruses, bacteria, and fungi.

 This can help the body ward off infections and support overall immune function.